buttonsrtoys/mvvm_plus/README.md

 ## initState and dispose

-Like the Flutter State class associated with StatefulWidget, the ViewModel class has `initState` and `dispose` member functions which are handy for subscribing to and canceling listeners:
+Like the Flutter State class associated with StatefulWidget, the ViewModel class has `initState` and `dispose` member functions which are handy for initialization and teardown.

 ```dart
 class MyWidgetViewModel extends ViewModel {